The OCV/RLWI vessel Island Contructor of the SX121 design from Ulstein.

 Recent work:

-2016 (April) The vessel departed Norway en route to the Oyo field, offshore Nigeria.
+2016 (April) The vessel departed Norway en route to the Oyo field offshore Nigeria.
 The vessel was to be used for LWI service on Erin Energy's Oyo-8 well.
-The vessel was at the time also awarded a contract by the oil major Shell to work on Draugen oilfield, offshore Norway.
-In addition to this, the vessel was awarded a contract by BP for the provision of light well intervention services on the UK continental shelf in July 2016.
+At the time, the major oil company Shell also awarded the vessel a contract to work in the Draugen oilfield offshore in Norway.
+In addition, BP awarded the vessel a contract to provide light well intervention services on the UK continental shelf in July 2016.
 Additional options might be exercised.

 2018: Island Constructor 10 years young